plone/bobtemplates.plone/README.rst

 This package itself did not provide any buildout or other Plone typical method.
 It uses pytest as test framework.

+Development
+^^^^^^^^^^^

+If you want to contribute, please check out this repository, apply your changes and make a pull request.
+It would be good if you run test, especially the code convention tests before submitting a pull request, see following sections.

+You do not need to install any additional elements or run a buildout.
+Tox will take care for everything additional.

 Running tests
 ^^^^^^^^^^^^^

+You need tox installed somewhere and available in your path, nothing else is neccessary.

 To invoke test run: